This post may contain affiliate links. Please read our disclosure for more info.

 - Is mucus good or bad, when your baby is sick?

-- How to naturally relieve congestion when you have a sick baby:
+- 7 ways to naturally relieve congestion when you have a sick baby

 First things first, it is important to asses your baby and the situation.
 Take note of any symptoms they are dealing with, their behavior, appetite and anything out of the normal.